liquid4teur/Ansible/README.md

 ```

 The three dashes are here to indicate a YAML file.
-Here we create the first play ("name").
-Plays requires:
+Here we create a playbook file with "two plays" ("Do a demo" & "Do another demo").
+Each play requires:

 - A name ("Do a demo" for example),
 - A host pattern (the groupA or groupB we specified in the inventory file),
+- One or more tasks (depending on how you structure your play):
-- Some tasks (each task should have a name):
+		- Each task should have a name,
-		- Inside the task we specify the module we want to use (here we want to use the debug module to display provided text on the screen).
-The debug module can take a message argument.
+		- Inside the task we specify the module we want to use (here we want to use the debug module to display provided text on the screen),
+		- Each module can take an argument (depending on how the module works): here the debug module can take a message argument.

 Plays are executed from top to bottom.
 Tasks are also executed from top to bottom.